 Trends can be seen in patterns, and those patterns tell us when we, as a society, have problems.
 One example would be in the category of accidental deaths.
-It should be noted that drug overdose represents approximately 48 percent of these deaths.
+It should be noted that drug overdose represents approximately 50 percent of these deaths.
 We have an addiction problem, and one of addiction's deadliest tools is fentanyl.
 We list the manner of death as "accidental" because we are certifying the deceased.
 These addicts didn't want to kill themselves; rather, they wanted to get high.
 There certainly is a homicide component related to the death, and that is through the dealer who sold the drug to the addict.
-So, the dead tell us that from 2012 until today, there has been a straight upward number of deaths: from 46 accidental drug deaths in 2012 to a total of 128 drug deaths in 2018.
+So, the dead tell us that from 2012 until today, there has been a straight upward number of deaths: from 46 accidental drug deaths in 2012 to a total of 100 drug deaths in 2019.
 We are not winning the war on drugs.
-There also seems to be increases in type 2 diabetes complicated deaths, as well as death from other degenerative conditions.